 Make your product stickier

-The banking industry's first secret is that it is a sticky business.
-Financial apps, personal or professional, become especially sticky once banking features are added to them, and mobile banking retention rates are extremely high – higher than for almost any other type of app.
+When customers return to a product and use it repeatedly, the product is said to be "sticky".
+A secret of the banking industry is that it is a sticky business.
+Software products become especially sticky once banking features are added, and mobile banking retention rates are extremely high—higher than almost any other type of app.

-As a provider of both software and financial services, you’ll have a deeper understanding of your customers’ dynamics and needs.
-You’re empowered to create a much smoother user journey, by letting your customers earn, store, manage, and move money without ever having to leave your platform.
+When you become a provider of both core software and financial services, you’ll have a deeper understanding of your customers’ dynamics and needs.
+You’re empowered to create a much smoother user journey, by letting your customers earn, store, manage, and move money without having to leave your platform.
+And having a loyal, active user base paves the way on your path to profitability.
+Agi Dhima, Head of Operations for Payments at Expensya, shares;

 Add revenue streams on top of existing business

-Much about a product’s success hinges on a smart pricing model.
-People usually assume that the better the product, the more you can charge for it.
-But higher subscription fees aren’t the only way to monetize a product with embedded finance — only with fintech can you have revenue streams that are non-subscription based.
-To give you a better idea, let's look at some detailed examples:
+Much of a product’s success hinges on a smart pricing model.
+People usually assume that the better the product, the more you can charge.
+But higher subscription fees aren’t the only way to monetize a product with embedded banking features.
+To give you a better idea, let's look at some detailed examples.

 Payments are a perfect entry point into financial services: these features generate data, trust, and very likely, additional banking needs.
-With embedded finance, companies can facilitate accounts and payments just like a regular bank — and earn revenue from transaction fees.
+With embedded banking, companies can facilitate accounts and payments like a regular bank—and earn revenue from transaction fees.

-In terms of monetization, it's very straightforward.
-Let's say a software company itself pays €0.15 for a SEPA Direct Debit, and decides to charge their customer €0.40 for this exact payment.
+In terms of monetization, it's relatively straightforward.
+Let's say a software company pays €0.15 for a SEPA Direct Debit, and decides to charge their customer €0.40 for this exact payment.
 Each SEPA transfer will generate a net revenue of €0.25.

-We have multiple partners who make a margin on such transfers, charging a fixed fee, sometimes even a percentage, on each operation performed.
+Some Swan partners make a margin on such transfers, charging a fixed fee, sometimes even a percentage, on each operation performed.
 Providing you have a large user base, these small streams will eventually create a big river of cash flow!

-The secret sauce of the payment business is what we call interchange.
+The secret sauce of the payment business is what’s known as interchange.
 This is a very common revenue driver for fintechs.
-Banks, neo-banks (e.g. Revolut) and even retailer companies (e.g. Ikea) all generate very meaningful revenue from interchange.
+Banks, neo-banks (e.g. Revolut), and even retailer companies (e.g. Ikea) generate very meaningful revenue from interchange.

-Be aware, the perks of interchange are less relevant in the consumer space.
-A European 2015 antitrust law caps consumer card interchange fees: 0.2% for debit and 0.3% for credit cards.
+Be aware that the perks of interchange are less relevant in the consumer space.
+While in the B2B world, card issuers might see up to 1.5% interchange, a European 2015 antitrust law caps consumer card interchange fees at 0.2% for debit and 0.3% for credit cards.

-What is interesting about embedded lending, especially for B2B, is that in many cases platforms can create innovative financing options that banks don’t even offer.
+What is interesting about embedded lending, especially for B2B companies, is that platforms can create innovative financing options that banks don’t even offer.
 For starters, banks aren’t specialized enough to address many niche financing needs.
 And when it comes to the quality of customer data, banks aren’t anywhere near as strong as tech companies.

 Tech companies naturally have deep visibility into the dynamics of their customers’ lives and businesses.
 Hence, they’re able to make more informed lending decisions and even take automatic repayments as a percentage of future earnings.